rezitech/teepee/README.md

 How to use Teepee
 -----------------

 Teepee syntax is both easy to use, and completely customizable.
-By default, Teepee's syntax is like that of Mustache[mustache], another absolutely fantastic markup language (which is itself based on Google's CTemplate).
+By default, Teepee's syntax is like that of [Mustache][mustache], another absolutely fantastic markup language (which is itself based on [CTemplate][ctemplate]).

 	<script src="tpl.js"></script>
 	<script>